abstractqqq/dsds/readme.md

     See [here](https://saylordotorg.github.io/text_introductory-statistics/s15-04-f-tests-in-one-way-anova.html).

-2. Basic MRMR Algorithm:
+2. Basic MRMR Algorithm with many options: mrmr, knock-out-mrmr.

     See [here](https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b)

 ## EDA Builder

 A builder that helps you with the data preparation part of the ML cycle.
 Its aim is to create blueprints, reusable formula for recreating the same pipeline and should be editable without code.
+It is essentially like Sklearn's pipeline, but less object dependent and easier to serialize and edit.

+1. In progress.

 ## EDA Misc

 Miscallenous functions.

-## EDA Text
+## EDA Text (Halted.)

 1. A quick reusable method to transform text data in a column into multiple numerical columns.
 Great for TF-IDF kind of thing and also any other model that cannot consume text data directly.
 Experimental for now.
 Not suitable for big data.